OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/cicd/github/README.md

-# How to use these pre-cooked workflows on GitHub
+# How to use pre-cooked workflows on GitHub

 ## Prerequisites
 - Teams app projects are version controlled by GitHub.